-Outfitting your front door with a video doorbell is one of the best decisions you can make for your home.
-It adds security and convenience for you, yours, and the packages left at your front door.
-Despite some reputation dings, Ring is a go-to name for bells and cameras, and for good reason.
-The gear is sleek-looking, loaded with features, and easy to use.
-Ring doesn’t skimp on hardware, either.
+Ring doesn’t skimp on product options, either.
 In fact, there are so many doorbells to choose from that the lineup can be a bit overwhelming if you’re just starting your research.
-Don’t worry, though — your friends at D-Trends have got you covered.
+Don’t worry, though — your friends at Digital Trends have you covered.

 We’ve helped you break down the pros and cons in Ring head-to-heads before.
-Now, it’s time for a new battle.
+Now it’s time for a new battle.
 Today, we’ll be pitting the Ring Video Doorbell 3 against the Ring Video Doorbell Pro — judging on design, video quality, installation, features, and price.
 Read on to see which emerges as the victor.
-You can also take a look at some of the best Ring doorbell deals we’ve found for today.
+You can also take a look at some of the best Ring doorbell deals we’ve found for you today.

 Ring is big on aesthetics.
 The company’s doorbells never fail to look awesome, but sometimes we don’t want to draw attention to our prized tech.
 That’s something to consider as we weigh in on the numbers.